paulipa/sico-wiki/tools/auth.md

 	1. For stratop and CTA fleets use `@here` pings.
 We want to keep these to minimum
   	2. For every other fleet please pick the correct SIG group from the drop down window on the formatter.

+### Pre Pings
+For imporant operations you can create a pre ping by ticking the pre ping box on the formatter and selecting the channel to be PRE pings channel `#operations`.
+In here you can include more details about your fleet.

+Do not create any pings and use the `no ping` option for pre fleets unles it is a CTA fleet!